The Lightning Process: Description

-Criticism and support
+Criticism

 There has been criticism of the cost of the three-day course, and of the claimed benefits.
 John Greensmith, of the British advocacy group ME Free For All, stated, "We think their claims are extravagant... if patients get better, they claim the success of the treatment – but if they don't, they say the patient is responsible."
 In 2022, the World ME Alliance issued the statement, "The World ME Alliance and its members do not endorse the Lightning Process for people with Myalgic Encephalomyelitis (ME), sometimes called Chronic Fatigue Syndrome (CFS)."

 In a 2024 BBC File on Four episode, reporter Rachel Schraer commented on a Lightning Process course she attended: "Not only did my coach say my thoughts were maintaining my symptoms, she also told me quite explicitly that there was nothing physical wrong with my body, that's despite having no apparent medical qualification or requesting access to any test results."
 Neuroscientist Camilla Nord, a specialist in neuroscience and mental health, commented on the instructions given to participants to use positive reinforcing language, saying, "I'm afraid now we've strayed very, very far from neuroscience.
 What I would call neuro-bollocks.
 It's a kind of abusive of neuro-scientific terms in order to give quite simple psychological techniques a kind of sheen of science about them."

 The use of the Lightning Process in ME/CFS has caused controversy, with patient groups and individuals stating that it has the appearance of a pyramid scheme, makes extravagant claims, that some patients report deterioration after the treatment, and that the treatment implies that ME/CFS is not a physical illness or the patient bears responsibility for failure of the treatment.
 According to Lightning Process practitioner Maxine Henk-Bryce in the treatment "We look at how the mind influences the body and how the body influences the mind".

 Nigel Hawkes writing for The BMJ described the Lightning Process as being "secretive about its methods, lacks overall medical supervision, and has a cultish quality because many of the therapists are former sufferers who deliver the programme with great conviction" and that "some children who do not benefit have said that they feel blamed for the failure."